 Toss these barbecue chickpeas onto a heaping plateful of salad or into a wrap and you’ll have an even more filling and satisfying meal.

-Plant-based Caesar Dressing Variations and Alternative Uses
+Plant-based Caesar Variations and Uses

 While you can certainly make a delicious vegan Caesar salad with this recipe, I’ve used this many times as a dip and sauce.

 One of my favorite things to do with this dressing is to use it as the base sauce for homemade pizza!
 Load with barbecue chickpeas and veggies (smoked tofu too, if you can find it) and you have yourself an amazingly delicious salad.

 I’ve also used this as a pasta sauce with some extra lemon juice in it.
 Simply toss onto cooked pasta with loads of veggies.

 It’s also a delicious dip for veggies, chips, pita bread – whatever you like!

 Refrigerate leftover dressing in an airtight container or jar for up to 5 days.
 If you’ve tossed the dressing onto lettuce already, store in an airtight container overnight and eat the next day.
 The lettuce will likely wilt and croutons will become soggy, but it’ll still taste amazing!

 You can also freeze this dressing in a freezer safe container for up to 3 months.
 To thaw, allow the dressing to sit in the fridge overnight.
 Sometimes the dressing becomes discolored after freezing (becomes a slightly beige-grey color) but tastes fine.

 If you make this recipe, please rate and comment below to help others benefit from your experience!